anirudhsundar/codex.nvim/README.md

 ## 🙏 Notes

 This plugin talks directly to the Codex app-server over JSON-RPC (stdio).
 It intentionally keeps the UI light while retaining the familiar prompt helpers from the original workflow.

+## Acknowledgements

+Thanks to [opencode.nvim](https://github.com/NickvanDyke/opencode.nvim) for inspiration on how to design a Neovim plugin for AI coding assistants!